RedHatInsights/insights-behavioral-spec/docs/tags.md

 # List of tags used in scenarios

+It is possible to filter test scenarios to be run not only by project name but also by using tag or tags.

 ## Tags used across multiple tested services

 * `@cli` - scenarios that test CLI flags handling